-In any phase except in PHASE 6: COMBAT, when 2 or more Units are in the same Sector those Units may trade resources, including Soldiers, Courage, Stars, and Item Points.
+In any phase except in PHASE 6: COMBAT, when 2 or more Units are in the same Sector those Units may trade resources, including Soldiers, Courage, Stars, Item Points, Items and Vehicles.
 Trading occurs at a 2-for-1 ratio, rounded down.
 In order to give 2 Courage to another Unit, you will have to spend 4.
 If you give 7 Soldiers to another Unit, it will only receive 3.

-Units may freely give Items or Vehicles to one another, but Awards and Specialists may never be traded.
+Awards and Specialists may never be traded.
 A Unit can trade resources for nothing in return.
 A Unit cannot trade with a Unit in a different Sector.
 There is no limit to the amount that can be traded.

 Reminder: When an RWB bonus gives resources to "other Units", those Units can be anywhere on the map.
-This is not considered trading.
+This is not considered tradina.